 The most senior clinical decision maker involved in the provision of care to Savita Halappanavar at any given time should have been suitably clinically experienced and competent to interpret clinical findings and act accordingly.[2]

-Had the medical team followed the correct procedures, there is a possibility — and only a possibility — that Savita might not have died from sepsis.
-The only certainty is that an abortion is not the appropriate treatment for an infection.
+It should be noted that had the medical team adhered to the proper protocols, there is a chance — albeit not a guarantee — that Savita may have been spared from sepsis-related death.
+What is unequivocal, however, is that abortion is not a suitable treatment for an infection.

 The death of Savita Halappanavar was used disgracefully as a political football by many vested interests to further their pro-abortion agenda.
-It is clear from the ensuing debate that the lives and health of women were of no concern — and remain of no concern — for many pro-abortion organisations, and it is especially true of the Irish media.
-That stain however will become increasingly more visible to posterity.
+It is clear from the ensuing debate that the lives and health of women were of no concern — and remain of no concern — for many pro-abortion organisations, including the Irish media.
+The stain on their reputation and the slurs cast upon the Irish nation will take years to be fully realised.

 EJ